June 22, 2010

 [PTH] Phonetic[31] transcription of reconstructed PTH.

-TH - Tiberian
+b) TH - Tiberian Hebrew (BHA

-and vowel points basically reflect the final development of PTH as it continued to develop from the fifth to the ninth
+vowel points basically reflect the final development of PTH as it continued to develop from the

-centuries CE (see Tiberian Vowel System).
-Compared to EBHP there was a decrease in the number of consonantal
+fifth to the ninth centuries CE (see Tiberian Vowel System).
+Compared to EBHP there was

 phonemes and an increase in the number of vowel phonemes.

 Short vowels remain only in closed unstressed syllables.
-Vowel
+Vowel length

-length non-phonological, consonant
+non-phonological, consonant

 gemination carries light phonemic load.
 Vowel and consonant quality and word